End-to-end-provenance/provDebugR/wiki/debug.lineage.md

 forwards (how the data is used), or backwards (how the data was generated) lineage.

 Each data frame contains the following columns:
-* scriptNum: The script number the data node is associated with.
+* `scriptNum` The script number the data node is associated with.
+* `scriptName` The name of the script the data node is associated with.
-* startLine: The line number the data node is associated with.
+* `startLine` The line number the data node is associated with.
-* code: The line of code which used/produced the data node.
+* `code` The line of code which used/produced the data node.

 ## Usage